-With respect to residency requirements, in Buckley v.
-American Constitutional Law Foundation, 525 U.S. 182 (1999), while the Supreme Court held that States may not require petition circulators be registered voters, it suggested that a residency requirement would be a permissible, less restrictive means of protecting against fraud, by ensuring that circulators could be subpoenaed.
-Accord Lux v.
+With respect to residency requirements, the Supreme Court has held that while States may not require petition circulators be registered voters, it suggested that a residency requirement would be a permissible, less restrictive means of protecting against fraud, by ensuring that circulators could be subpoenaed.
+Buckley v.
+American Constitutional Law Foundation, 525 U.S. 182 (1999); see also Lux v.
 Rodrigues, 561 U.S. 1306, 1308 (2010) (Roberts, C.J., in chambers) (stressing that Buckley was "careful ... to differentiate between registration requirements, which were before the Court, and residency requirements, which were not").